 - General association legal issues, including city and state government matters.

-Most people do not realize the amount of control a homeowners association or condominium association can lawfully exercise over community members.
+Most people do not realize how much control a homeowners association or condominium association can lawfully exercise over community members.
 In California, homeowners associations are governed by bylaws and a declaration of covenants.
-The bylaws establish the manner in which the association is run, and the covenants set forth restrictions on the use of property.
-This includes substantial matters, such as the size and style of home that can be constructed, and more mundane matters such as the number of cars that can be stored on a property, whether laundry lines can be used and the types of facades that can be installed.
+Bylaws establish who runs the association and how they run it, while covenants restrict how homeowners use the property.
+Regulations can include substantial matters, such as the size and style of home that a homeowner can construct.
+However, they can also include more mundane matters — the number of cars homeowners can store, whether a person can hang clothes on clotheslines, the types of facades a homeowner can install, etc.